GDPR One Year On: What have we learned?

 - Tight access controls (least privilege) and multi-factor authentication (MFA)

-- Continuous networking monitoring for threats
+- Continuous networking managing which monitors for threats

 - End-user education (i.e. phishing simulations)